TeaPearce/precipitation-prediction-convLSTM-keras/README.md

 ## Intro

+Rough unedited code used in data science contest - CIKM AnalytiCup 2017 challenge - to predict short-term rainfall.

 <img width="800" src="visual predmovie3.gif">

-_Animation of the input radar maps, first images in the sequence are input and the final image is the predicted radar map 15 minutes into the future.
+_Animation of radar maps over 1 hour, first images in the sequence are input and the final image is the predicted radar map 15 minutes into the future.
 Although the prediction is blurry, the general speed and direction of movement have been estimated accurately._

-Rough unedited code used in data science contest - CIKM AnalytiCup 2017 challenge - to predict short-term rainfall.

 This solution used a convolutional recurrent neural network (convLSTM) analysing sequential radar maps, and predicting the future state of the clouds.
 From these projections, a further model was built linking the predicted radar map with the actual rainfall.
 Maps were provided at 4 different altitudes, and a separate model was built for each, with predictions averaged.